timerdar/authService/README.md

 # authService
 AuthService - practice project on Spring Boot with GET and POST methods

-GET: returns simple string in JSON format ({"message":"<your_message>"})
+GET: returns simple string in JSON format about user in database with "login"

-POST: reads JSON with string fields "login" and "password", returns JSON with current login and date
+POST: reads JSON with string fields "login", "password", "email", adds this to database with adding date of registration